openstack-archive/instack-undercloud/doc/source/introduction/architecture.rst

 the smaller machines run less demanding services, such as Keystone.

 The version of TripleO included in RDO-Manager is capable of handling flavors in two different modes.

 The simpler PoC (Proof of Concept) mode is intended to enable new users to experiment, without worrying about matching hardware profiles.
-In the mode, there’s one single, global flavor, and any hardware can match it.
+In this mode, there’s one single, global flavor, and any hardware can match it.
 That effectively removes flavor matching.
 Users can use whatever hardware they wish.

 For the second mode, named Scale because it is suited to larger scale overcloud deployments, flavor matching is in full effect.
 A node will only be considered